Our Reason for Being

-- To provide a nurturing community where residents feel valued and loved.
+- To provide a safe, secure and nurturing community where Residents feel valued and loved.

-- To provide supportive care and direction which reflects the resident’s needs and engages their strengths, abilities and interests, past and present.
+- To provide Resident centered care which respects the Resident’s needs and honours their strengths, abilities and interests both past and present.

-- To encourage, support and understand the individual needs of each resident so that experiencing a sense of accomplishment is a frequent occurrence.
+- To understand, encourage and support the individual needs of each Resident so that they experience daily successes and a sense of purpose.

 In 1996, Ruth Constable, R.N. (with the support and encouragement of her husband Jack and their long-time colleague and friend, Camille Taylor) brought a dream to life with a Home in London and they named it Highview.